 In New Mexico cold water species include trout and salmon.
 Catchable-size trout that have been reared at hatcheries are stocked in more heavily fished waters.
 Smaller trout and salmon are stocked where waters can better support their growth.
 Some waters suit native Rio Grande cutthroat trout populations, while other waters are better suited for naturally reproducing non-native brown trout, and still others that may be too warm during summer are cool enough in winter to be stocked with hatchery-raised rainbow trout.
-Trout water areas are displayed on the New Mexico Fishing Waters map, pages 10-11.

-License Information (pages 3-5)
+License Information (pages 2-5)